-While it can offer amazing results that make you look far more youthful, plastic surgery can be a pretty big commitment.
+While plastic surgery can offer amazing results that make you look far more youthful, it can be a pretty big commitment.
 Often, with procedures such as face lifts or breast augmentation, there can be an extended recovery period.
 However, if you’re looking for something that offers a little more in the way of instant gratification or if you’re simply hesitant to undergo surgery of any kind, there are procedures and products that can still help you achieve your desired look.
 Generally, these products offer only temporary results that last anywhere from six months to two years.
 For many patients, that’s part of the appeal.

 What Are Dermal Fillers?

 When you’re young, your skin is incredibly elastic.
 You can pull it in all sorts of directions and it usually snaps right back into place.
 However, as you age, a multiplicity of factors can dampen your skin’s natural flexibility, meaning that as gravity constantly pulls at your skin, it’s not as capable of bouncing back.
 Your face, especially, tends to lose volume: the skin droops, sags, and—inevitably—causes unwanted wrinkles.
 Dermal fillers, while varied in chemical composition and method, all work on the same basic principle: they find a way to fill that volume in your skin, thus giving you a more youthful looking appearance.